Golden Gate Bridge: Foghorns

 Commonly, particularly during the summer months, fog on the strait becomes so dense that it can fully obscure the whole bridge, creating an even greater hazard for mariners.
 A system of five foghorns was thus set up on the bridge in 1937 and remains operational to this day.
 The fog signals are air-powered and are manually switched on and off.
 Coast Guard regulates the pattern and pitch by which the horns must sound.

 Two foghorns are mounted at the base of the south tower 40 ft above water level (at high tide).
 They each point in the opposite direction, west and east, and have an identical profile: 48 in long and a 23+1/2 in diameter bell.
 Both horns sound in tandem, producing a 2-second blast every 18 seconds in a distinctively low tone.
-On October 18, 2013, at around 2:00 a.m., one foghorn sounded perpetually for nearly an hour due to a malfunctioning relay.
+On October 18, 2013, at around 2:00 a.m., one foghorn emitted a perpetually-sustained sound for nearly an hour due to a malfunctioning relay.
 It was disconnected by 3:00 a.m. and repaired later that morning.

 The other three foghorns are mounted at the midspan of the bridge, just beneath the deck.
 Two westward-facing horns are each 36 in long with an 18 in diameter bell and emit a higher tone than the horns on the south tower.
 The third horn facing east is smaller, with a length of 24+1/2 in and a bell diameter of 11 in, thus emitting an even higher note.
 Altogether, the three horns produce two 1-second blasts every 36 seconds with a dual-toned timbre; they are synchronized to sound after every two blasts of the south tower horns.
 Ships heading in either direction generally stay to the right of the midspan by following the sound of these horns.
 Dating back to 1985, the midspan foghorns replaced the original horns that had partly failed in the late 1970s, causing them to sound with only a single tone.

 The foghorns blared wildly as Queen Mary 2 passed under the bridge for her 2007 visit in San Francisco.